-Orientation presentations provided by Campus Safety Services provide a framework to inform students and employees about security procedures; encourage individuals to be attentive and responsible for their personal safety and outline appropriate resources.
-Although orientations sessions are scheduled continuously throughout the year, many student sessions occur in July and August.
+Orientation presentations provided by Campus Safety Services provide a framework to inform students and employees about security procedures; encourage individuals to be attentive and responsible for their personal safety; and outline appropriate resources.
+Although orientations sessions are scheduled continuously throughout the year, as a result of COVID-19 protocols, presentations have been less frequent and provided primarily through zoom sessions.